Zones (novel)

 Zones is a 1997 young adult science fiction novel by Damien Broderick and Rory Barnes.
 It follows the story of Jenny who receives a phone call from another year.

 Publishing history

 Zones was first published in Australia in 1997 by Moonstone, a division of HarperCollins Australia, in trade paperback format.
 In 2004 it was released as a braille book by Vision Australia Information and Library Service.

 In 2012, it appeared in print in the US for the first time, from Borgo/Wildside.

 Synopsis

-The protagonist is a teenager called Jenny who lives in Melbourne with her father and enjoys physics.
+The protagonist is a teenager called Jenny who lives in Melbourne in the late 1990s with her father and enjoys physics.
 She has a typical life until receiving a phone call from a boy from the year 1965.

 Awards

 Zones was a short-list nominee for the 1997 Aurealis Award for best young-adult novel and best science fiction novel but lost to Catherine Jinks' Eye to Eye and Greylands by Isobelle Carmody in the young-adult category and to Broderick's The White Abacus in the science fiction category.